We help dog owners develop healthy relationships with their dogs

 Meet Ivar

-Service Dog, Semi-Retired
+Service Dog, Retired

 Ivar was rescued when he was around 6-8 months old from a tiny rescue in York, South Carolina.
 I wasn’t really sure what I was looking for in a dog at the time, I had only ever owned Shelties, but he walked up to me and put his head in my lap and I knew I couldn’t leave without him.
-Little did I know, he would be nothing like the Shelties I had before.
-He would jump on people until he got them on the ground, roughhouse play until he left massive bruises on people, pulled ponytails, and despite my best efforts he managed to eat several of my chickens.

-Our relationship improved tremendously.
+We had a lot of struggles in the beginning, he was hyperactive and pushy to the point of being imposible to handle.
+Thankfully, with the help of balanced training, our relationship improved tremendously.
 I went from wondering if I needed to rehome him to adoring him and task training him as a service dog.